 All drums come pre-equipped with select Evans drum heads right out of the gate, so after some very quick tuning you will be up and running in no time.

 There aren’t too many color options to choose from which has left a bad taste in some reviewers mouths, but I personally think they look beautiful.
 You can choose from Black Satin, Blue Satin, or Golden Ochre Satin.

 Ludwig drum sets have a very distinct sound, and the Classic Maple is no exception.
 As far as drum companies go, Ludwig is a true classic, and it's also one of the best beginner drum sets.

 The extremely versatile 7-ply shell is crafted to respond to the player and environment quickly, making it adaptable to any playing style or preference.

 The Ludwig shells are made using their Radio Frequency Shell Technology.
 It’s a special gluing process when it comes to combining the different layers of wood that leaves a completely even surface with no air gaps.
 This leads to a very sturdy construction and unmistakable Ludwig sound that everybody knows and loves.

-This kit is about as versatile as they come.
+This kit is about as versatile as they come, which also makes it a great beginner drum set since it can last a lifetime.
 Depending on what kind of heads you put on and what kind of dampening you use (if any), you can get any sound imaginable and know that it will hold up great due to the great attention to detail put into the construction of these drum shells.

 The Renown series has been around for a while and has undergone a few revisions, the most recent of which being in 2016.